 You’re probably thinking, who are you and what have you done with the real Michelle?

 It’s a little unusual for me to post super healthy recipes, but I’m a baker, and when I find something that tastes good, who am I to judge if it’s made without butter or flour?
-It’s healthy, gluten-free, and vegan.
+It’s healthy and gluten-free!

 And it tastes great.